-For the three months ended December 31, 2022, revenue and NOI increased by 8.2% and 8.3%, respectively, resulting in a full year same store revenue and NOI growth of 11.4% and 12.5%.
-These results were achieved on the same pool of stores as fiscal 2021, when we achieved NOI growth of 20.2% for the fiscal year.
-Revenue and NOI increases are a result from the continued execution of our revenue management program and increased occupancy year over year.
-For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes and wages.
+Commencing in Q1 2023, 28 stores were added to our existing self storage set of stores.
+For the three months ended March 31, 2023, revenue and NOI increased by 7.8% and 6.3%, respectively, over the same prior year period.
+Revenue and NOI increases are a result from the continued execution of our revenue management program.
+For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes, repairs and maintenance, utilities and wages.